 Cervical Spondylosis / Neck Pain

-Neck pain is the sensation of discomfort in the neck area due to tightness of neck muscle.
+Cervical spondylosis is an age-related condition that affects the joints and discs in cervical spine and causes stiffness, discomfort in neck area.
+It is also called Neck pain.
+It is the sensation of discomfort in the neck area due to tightness of neck muscle.

 A herniated (slipped) disk occurs when all or part of a disk in the spine is forced through a weakened part of the disk.
 This places pressure on nearby nerves.